S999Y/SnakeProject/README.md

 ## Snake Game in Java

---A simple implementation of classic snake game in java.
-This project features:
+**A simple implementation of classic snake game in java.
+This project features:**

 1.Grid-based gameplay with adjustable tile size and board size.